Chia-Network/chialisp-web/docs/tutorials/coin_spend_rpc.md

 Follow repository's README to set up a new project and serialize puzzle.

-In short (may change): paste your compiled puzzle/solution to your work file and call `chialisp build`.
+In short: paste your compiled puzzle/solution to your work file and call `chialisp build`.
 That will generate `.hex` files with a serialized version of your puzzle/solution (depending on your work file).

 ### Serialization using [Chialisp web tool](https://clisp.surrealdev.com/)